-- Are not changing the name on the card.
+- You are not changing the name on the card.

-- Have a U.S. mailing address (military and diplomatic addresses count).
+- You have a U.S. mailing address (military and diplomatic addresses count).

-- Live in a state that shares its computer data with Social Security.
-As of June 2021, 44 states and the District of Columbia do so.
-Alaska, Minnesota, Nevada, New Hampshire, Oklahoma and West Virginia do not.
+- You live in a state that shares its computer data with Social Security.
+As of December 2022, 46 states and the District of Columbia do so.
+(Alaska, New Hampshire, Oklahoma and West Virginia are the exceptions.)
 The list is updated regularly, so check the Social Security website to see if your state's status has changed.

 Your new Social Security card should arrive in the mail in 10 to 14 days.
 There is no charge.